 sed plus regular expressions and IDE

 shortcuts.
-I hated regex until I understood it.
-Now it’s like a butler
+I hated regex until I understood it, now it’s like a super power.

 3.)
-Modal editors (Vim, Emacs) have a steep learning curve, but their payback is enormous over a 20+ year career.
+Modal editors (Vim, Emacs) have a steep learning curve, but their payback is huge over a 20+ year career.
 Once you learn the meta-language of Vim or Emacs, macros are just a few keystrokes away.
-Tasks like refactoring are easier, and dare I say fun!
-Manual repetition of complex editing sequences is boring and error prone, but writing a macro is a fun mini-challenge that pays off immediately when you run it.
+Tasks like refactoring are easier and less error prone.

 4.)
 The mouse doesn’t just slow us down, it interrupts our flow.
-Can you switch windows and launch programs without clicking on the screen?
+Can you switch windows and launch programs without a mouse?
 Accessibility features of the OS are not only for disabled users.
 Learn shortcuts for tasks you constantly do, like switching between an IDE and browser.

 5.)
-A big push recently has been on Infrastructure as Code (IaC), and for good reason: If our shared testing and production resources are disposable, then we are forced to automate the processes which replace them.
+Adopt Infrastructure as Code (IaC): If our shared testing and production resources are disposable, then we are forced to automate the processes which replace them.
 Why not extend this principal to your local desktop?
-Use Docker locally as a kind of dogfooding against what DevOps is doing in production.
+Use Docker locally as a kind of dogfooding against what DevOps does for production.

 Source control your dotfiles and push more stuff into containers.
 Cloud native technologies are not just for the cloud.
 They also bring predictability and resilience to a desktop environment - saving you time and possibly eliminating “works on my machine” errors.